patrickjuchli/basic-ftp/README.md

 `get/set encoding`

-Get or set the encoding applied to all incoming and outgoing messages of the control connection.
+Set the encoding applied to all incoming and outgoing messages of the control connection.
 This encoding is also used when parsing a list response from a data connection.
 Node supports `utf8`, `latin1` and `ascii`.
 Default is `utf8` because it's backwards-compatible with `ascii` and many modern servers support it, some of them without mentioning it when requesting features.
-You can change this setting at any time.

 `get/set ipFamily`